-To be considered for an interview, each applicant must meet all the preceding admissions requirements and Technical Standards for admission and have a complete application file, including the AACOMAS application, a Secondary Application, proof of US Citizenship or Permanent US Residency (Passport, Green Card or Certificate of Naturalization), F1 student or other study-authorized nonimmigrant status, or recipients of Deferred Action for Childhood Arrival (DACA), a form/letter of recommendation from either an osteopathic or allopathic physician, a recommendation form/letter from a pre-medical or pre-health committee or science faculty member (typically a PhD) and the processing fee or AACOMAS fee waiver.
-Addition information may be required by CUSOM as necessary.
+To be considered for an interview, each applicant must meet all the preceding admissions requirements and Technical Standards for admission and have a complete application file, including the AACOMAS application, a Secondary Application, proof of US Citizenship or Permanent US Residency (Passport, Green Card or Certificate of Naturalization), F1 student or other study-authorized nonimmigrant status, or recipients of Deferred Action for Childhood Arrival (DACA), a letter of recommendation from either an osteopathic or allopathic physician, a recommendation form/letter from a premedical or pre-health committee or science PhD faculty member and the processing fee or AACOMAS fee waiver.
+Additional information may be required by CUSOM as necessary.